Learn how easy it is to make unique, ecoprint papers with this natural printing technique.

-EcoPrint, Eco Printing or Eco Dyeing is a form of natural dyeing created by Artist and Author India Flint where the natural dye colors from plant material are transferred to paper or fabric via steaming or boiling.
+EcoPrint, Eco Printing, Leaf Printing, Eco Dyeing … it goes by many different names …. is a form of natural dyeing created by Artist and Author India Flint where the natural dye colors from leaves, flowers and other plant material are transferred to paper or fabric via steaming or boiling.

 Is it spelled Ecoprint or Eco Print?
-Since I’ve seen it spelled with a space and without, I figure both ways are correct.
+Since I have seen it spelled with a space and without, I figure both ways are correct.
 Ms. India Flint spells it Ecoprint.

 Supplies for Eco Printing on Paper

 – Iron Powder and/or Copper Solution (or make your own)